Functions#

 features

-- debug_add_log_function(func: Callable[[DebugCategory, DebugLevel, str, str, int, Object, DebugMessage, Any], None], user_data: Any = None) None #
+- debug_add_log_function(func: Callable[[DebugCategory, DebugLevel, str, str, int, Object, DebugMessage, Any], None], user_data: Any = None) None#

 Adds the logging function to the list of logging functions.
 Be sure to use

-on that function, it is needed.- Parameters:
+G_GNUC_NO_INSTRUMENTon that function, it is needed.- Parameters:

 func – the function to use